 - foaming at the mouth or biting the tongue

 Both genetic and environmental factors can cause an imbalance.

 Some genetic factors include:

-- abnormal neuronal connections when the top layer of the brain does not form correctly
+- abnormal neuronal connections that happen when the top layer of the brain does not form correctly

 - potassium channel mutations